-I am a fellowship-trained neurosurgeon specializing in the disorders of the spine.
 As a member of the Memorial Sloan Kettering Spine Tumor Center, my goal is to provide comprehensive care for all patients with spinal disorders.
-I specialize in the surgical treatment of primary and metastatic spinal tumors and in the treatment of degenerative spinal disorders.
-My goal is to use modern surgical and radiation techniques in order to effectively prevent or reduce back pain and neurological deficits that the oncologic patient population may experience.
+I specialize in spinal cord and nerve decompression, the surgical removal of spine tumors, and complex spinal reconstruction techniques.
+I also have extensive training in treating the full range of degenerative spinal disorders and perform more than 150 spine tumor operations each year.

 - Clinical Expertise: Primary and Metastatic Spinal Tumors; Complex Reconstruction and Stabilization of the Spine; Minimally Invasive Spine Surgery; Degenerative Spinal Disorders